nanlabs/react-boilerplate/README.md

 </div>

-This project was generated using [React Webpack Starter](https://github.com/Create-Node-App/create-react-webpack-app).
+This project was generated using [create-react-webpack-app](https://github.com/Create-Node-App/create-react-webpack-app).

 ## Development